Contact

 Each diocese requests the positions it needs for its candidates directly from the corresponding institution.

-At the end of the admissions period, the institutions make their requests to CARF for funds to cover the scholarships awarded.
+At the end of the admission period, the institutions make their requests for funds to the CARF Foundation to cover the scholarships.

 See annual report